bespokedesigner/bespokedesigner.github.io/content/writing/kell-and-co/_index.md

 Here you’ll find everything connected to my long-form projects — especially the supernatural, music-infused world of Kell & Co.

 My writing blends:

 - Ghost lore and atmospheric horror
 - Deep emotional character arcs
 - Music as magic
 - Found-family dynamics
 - Mystery, memory, sacrifice

 This is where the big stories live.

 ### Featured project: Kell & Co

-*Sometimes a melody is a warning.
-Sometimes it’s a door*
+_Sometimes a melody is a warning.
+Sometimes it’s a door._

 #### Quick Summary